tonyg/xcb-shim/README.md

 is at version 1.2.3 and the XML files and `xcbgen` library used to produce `xcb.json` were from `xcbproto` version 1.15.

+## Open questions

+**`union` types.** The method for deciding which union member is active is not specified, and varies from use to use.
+Fortunately, there are only a few unions in the current protocol suite.
+A future improvement could be to come up with some way to specify the connection between the discriminator and the union.

+Current uses:

+ - `randr:NotifyData`: member is selected by `subCode` member of the containing `Notify` event, whose values are specified to be drawn from enum `Notify`.

+ - `xkb:Behavior`: member is selected by `type` field of each member, carefully positioned to be in the same place in each, with an unspecified, implicit connection to an enum `BehaviorType` which connects `CARD8` values to the active member of `xkb:Behavior`.

+ - `xkb:Action`: like `xkb:Behavior`, but the connection to the enum `SAType` is specified by an `enum` attribute on the `type` fields in each member.

+ - `ClientMessageData`: member is selected by `format` field, able to take on values as documented in the XML comments but not specified in the actual structures.

 ## Licence

 See [COPYING](./COPYING) for licencing information for all the files in this repository with